cloudmesh-community/book/chapters/prg/python/python-parallel.md

 ```

 In case you are not familiar with the `if __name__ == '__main__:'`
-statement, what it does is basically making sure that the code nested
+statement, what it does is making sure that the code nested
 under this condition will be run only if you run your module as a
-program and it will not run in case your module is imported in another
+program and it will not run in case your module is imported into another
 file.

 ### Locks